dhilsanrajs1-sys/Exp1_ORM_WebApplication/README.md

 ## Date:30.11.2025

 ## AIM
-To develop a Django application to store and retrieve data from a Car Inventory Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a customer Database using Object Relational Mapping(ORM).

 ## DESIGN STEPS